numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

     is related to this array.
-There are two use cases: 1) If this array does not own its own memory, then base points to the Python object that owns it (perhaps another array object), 2) If this array has the :c:data:`NPY_ARRAY_UPDATEIFCOPY` flag set, then this array is a working copy of a "misbehaved" array.
-As soon as this array is deleted, the array pointed to by base will be updated with the contents of this array.
+There are two use cases: 1) If this array does not own its own memory, then base points to the Python object that owns it (perhaps another array object), 2) If this array has the (deprecated) :c:data:`NPY_ARRAY_UPDATEIFCOPY` or
+    :c:data:NPY_ARRAY_WRITEBACKIFCOPY`: flag set, then this array is a working copy of a "misbehaved" array.
+When ``PyArray_ResolveWritebackIfCopy`` is called, the array pointed to by base will be updated with the contents of this array.

 .. c:member:: PyArray_Descr *PyArrayObject.descr